joepalermo/joepalermo.github.io/_posts/2023-09-18-tactics-for-learning.md

 **Embrace active recall and spaced repetition.**

-Reading is only the first step on the path of learning.
-After you've read something you should try to re-derive it yourself.
-If it's important you should re-derive it periodically by using a system such as [Anki](http://augmentingcognition.com/ltm.html) to automatically and efficiently schedule your reviews.
-You only understand something if you can create it and explain it from scratch, i.e. you have a generative model of that concept in your mind.
+Reading or hearing something for the first time is only the first step on the path of learning.
+After you've encountered an important new concept you should try to explain from scratch or re-derive it yourself.
+If it's a *really* important concept then you should make reviewing it periodically a priority.
+The best way to do that is to use a system such as [Anki](http://augmentingcognition.com/ltm.html) to automatically and efficiently schedule your reviews.
+Learning to use Anki well can be a super-power because it makes memory of any specific concept a choice (over the long-term) instead of something that happens haphazardly.
+Remember that you only understand something if you can re-create the concept in its entirety from scratch, i.e. you have a complete generative model of that concept in your mind.

 Notes:

-- Andrej Karpathy has made [similar comments](https://twitter.com/karpathy/status/1325154823856033793?lang=en)
+- Andrej Karpathy has independently made [similar comments](https://twitter.com/karpathy/status/1325154823856033793?lang=en) with a slightly different emphasis.